kellan/laughingmeme/_posts/2008-02-28-reading-a-file-backwards-in-php.md

     - unix
 ---

 This morning I needed to read from a file line by line from the bottom.
 In PHP.
-Perl, of course, \[has a module to do this\](http://search.cpan.org/dist/File-ReadBackwards/ReadBackwards.pm).
+Perl, of course, [has a module to do this](http://search.cpan.org/dist/File-ReadBackwards/ReadBackwards.pm).
 A quick view source decided that I didn’t want to get into file seeks before breakfast.
 Very happy with my solution:

 ```
 $file = popen("tac $filename",'r');